gbmhunter/blog/content/pages/electronics/components/peltiers-thermoelectric-cooler/_index.md

 Peltiers are electrical components that use the Peltier effect to heat/cool objects.
 They act as a heat pump, moving heat energy from the cold side to the hot side.

 {{< figure src="/images/2015/10/standard-peltier-module-photo.jpg" width="444px" caption="A photo of a standard peltier module.
-Image from www.cherrybiotech.com." caption-position="bottom" >}}
+Image from www.cherrybiotech.com."  >}}

 # History